Forgot Password

 View Nepal Tour Packages in Detail

-Francys Arsentiev (18 January 1958 – 24 May 1998) was the first American female climber to ascend Mount Everest without the assistance of bottled oxygen on 22 May 1998.
-Her life is equally a testament to mountaineering expertise and a demonstration of the desire of human nature to transcend, even in the face of the world's worst weather.
+Francys Arsentiev (18 January 1958 – 24 May 1998) was the first American woman to ascend Mount Everest without supplemental oxygen on 22 May 1998.
+Her life is equally a testament to mountaineering expertise and a demonstration of humans' nature to transcend, even in the face of the world's worst weather.

-She became known as "Sleeping Beauty" because her rigor mortis corpse stiffened in the position of death frozen in the classic path to the peak for nine years since she died, a gruesome preview of life on the violent summits of the mountain.
+She became 'Sleeping Beauty' because her rigor mortis corpse stiffened in the position of death frozen in the classic path to the peak, for nine years after she died, a gruesome preview of life on the violent summits of the mountain.
 Her story is as engrossing for climbers and adventurers everywhere, symbolizing the beauty and terror of men ascending high mountain peaks.

-The story of Francys Arsentiev reminds us of the vast potential that resides in mountain climbing and the risk of realizing our highest dreams.
+The story of Francys Arsentiev reminds us of the vast potential of mountain climbing and the risks of realizing our highest dreams.
 She is a source of inspiration and warning to aspiring climbers who are prepared to conquer the world's tallest mountain.

 Early Life and Background

 Francys was born and brought up as a Hawaiian native in Honolulu, Hawaii.
-Born on 18th January 1958 to the world which was subsequently privileged to witness her reach the world's highest points, Francys mothered in tropical paradise Hawaii.
-No one had the least inkling that this lady would ever muster the courage to climb the world's highest point without oxygen support.
+Born on 18th January 1958 to the world, which was subsequently privileged to witness her reach the world's highest points, Francys mothered in tropical paradise, Hawaii.
+No one had the least inkling that this lady would ever muster the courage to climb the world's highest point without oxygen.

 Family Life and Relationships

-Her elder son, Paul Distefano, was the other fixed point in her life.
-Domestic life was unconventional, with both parents being jointly fatal climbers at high altitudes, and Paul therefore having to put up with day-and-night ragging of his parents' fatal climbing feats.
+She also had a son, Paul Distefano, from her previous marriage.
+Paul Distefano was the other fixed point in her life.
+Domestic life was unconventional, with both parents being joint climbers at high altitudes, and Paul therefore had to put up with day-and-night ragging of his parents' fatal climbing feats.

 The Passion for Mountaineering